anoces/DAS/ASS-0.0.3-R/SystemPathSource.md

 # ROOT PATH :
 - G:\iKorns\ASS\ASS-0.0.3-R\...

-# /VENDOR
+# \VENDOR
-* Path "/Vendor" only for build source code then build done export to another folder.
+* Path "\Vendor" only for build source code then build done export to another folder.
 * DO NOT Dependency or References anything to /Vender.
-* / Vendor can be delete or edited anything.
+* \Vendor can be delete or edited anything.

 - Vendor\Archive\...
 - Vendor\Eigen\...